Walgreens The Thread

 Symptoms of irritant contact dermatitis include:

-- Mild irritants—can cause itching, redness, dryness and small cracks in the skin.
+• Mild irritants, which can cause itching, redness, dryness and small cracks in the skin.

-- Stronger irritants—can lead to tenderness, swelling, blisters and oozing.
+• Stronger irritants, which can lead to tenderness, swelling, blisters and oozing.
 This type of dermatitis often affects the hands, especially between the fingers.
 It can also occur on the face, commonly on the eyelids.

 What is allergic contact dermatitis?

 Allergens are substances that cause an allergic reaction.
-In allergic contact dermatitis, the allergen comes into contact with your skin, which triggers your body's immune system to cause a reaction, such as itching, swelling or redness.
+In allergic contact dermatitis, exposure to the allergen triggers an immune reaction in your skin, often causing itching and redness.
 Examples of allergens include plants like poison ivy, cosmetics, latex and nickel in jewelry, buttons or keys.
+A few airborne allergens, such as ragweed pollen and insecticide sprays, can also cause allergic contact dermatitis.

 How is contact dermatitis diagnosed?